Report: Plane hit power lines before crash that killed 4 - NewsBreak

 Report: Plane hit power lines before crash that killed 4

-A medical transport plane struck power lines in cloudy weather before it crash ed last month near San Diego, killing two flight nurses and two pilots, federal investigators said Tuesday.
+EL CAJON, Calif. — (AP) — A medical transport plane struck power lines in cloudy weather before it crashed last month near San Diego, killing two flight nurses and two pilots, federal investigators said Tuesday.

 The Learjet 35A crashed on Dec.
 27 while preparing to land at Gillespie Field in El Cajon, according to a preliminary report from the National Transportation Safety Board.